TheCarsonWest/nerd-emoji/python/Python Sets - Advanced Techniques.md

 ## [[Frozen Sets]]
-Frozen sets are immutable versions of sets.
+[[Frozen Sets]] are immutable versions of sets.
 Once created, their elements cannot be added or removed.
 Useful when a set needs to be used as a key in a dictionary or as an element in another set.

 ```python
 frozen_set1 = frozenset({1, 2, 3})